8 Piece Ceramic Coated Copper Concord Cookware Set Review

-Concord isn’t as well known as some of the other manufacturers we have reviewed, but they have been in business for years, producing some great durable cookware sets that are designed to last.
-This is an eight-piece copper cookware set that features an aluminum core, ceramic lining, and a copper exterior.
-It has a traditional feel to it and offers, the classic copper look with all the benefits of an aluminum core for more efficient heating and a ceramic surface that’s comparable to nonstick coated pans.
+Concord isn’t as well known as some of the other manufacturers we have reviewed.
+But they have been in business for years.
+Producing some great durable cookware sets that are designed to last.
+This is an Concord 8 Piece Ceramic Coated Copper set that features an aluminum core, ceramic lining, and a copper exterior.
+It has a traditional feel to it and offers, the classic copper look with all the benefits.
+Add in an aluminum core for more efficient heating and a ceramic surface that’s comparable to nonstick coated pans.

 Continue reading to find out why this cookware set earned a high rating.

 Overview and Features

 This is the only ceramic coated copper cookware set we reviewed but considering it received such a high rating from consumers we decided to dig a little deeper and learn why this set comes highly recommended by home cooks.

 Ceramic coated copper cookware is the ideal choice if you’re searching for a set that’s compatible with induction ovens.
 Since many types of copper cookware are not.
 The ceramic interior also adds a lot of heft to this cookware.
 Which isn’t a deal breaker for most cooks.
 However! unlike tri-ply cookware or stainless-steel lined pots and pans, the ceramic interior can crack or chipped if dropped or not cleaned with care.
 In terms of performance the set offers an average performance that’s comparable to stainless steel cookware.
 The low price is most likely the reason behind this set’s popularity.

 The thick ceramic interior is very durable compared to Teflon or tin-lined cookware.